stungeye/Applied-Math-For-Games-1/docs/07-game-dev-math/04-oscillation.md

 Physical motion aside, knowledge of translation and rotation in p5.js can lead to some amazing results.

-In this sketch by [Gene Kogan](https://twitter.com/genekogan) our old friend [Perlin Noise](/Applied-Math-For-Games-1/docs/07-game-dev-math/01-randomness.html#generating-noise) is being used here to control the inner and outer rotations, translations, and square sizes.
+In this sketch by [Gene Kogan](https://twitter.com/genekogan) our old friend [Perlin Noise](/Applied-Math-For-Games-1/docs/07-game-dev-math/01-randomness.html#generating-noise) is used here to control the inner and outer rotations, translations, and square sizes.

 <iframe src="https://preview.p5js.org/stungeye/embed/1eKtSVITv" scrolling="no" frameborder="no"  width="400" height="400"></iframe>